-The Board of Directors of the Tarrant Appraisal District (TAD) have prepared and published this reappraisal plan to provide the taxing units, citizens and taxpayers of Tarrant County with a better understanding of the District's responsibilities and anticipated reappraisal activities.
-This biennially reappraisal plan is required by the Texas Property Tax Code and contains a general introduction to TAD's statutory role in the property tax system and several sections describing the proposed reappraisal effort by the appraisal departments within TAD.
+The Board of Directors of the Tarrant Appraisal District (TAD) has approved and published this reappraisal plan to provide the taxing units, citizens and taxpayers of Tarrant County with a better understanding of the District's responsibilities and anticipated reappraisal activities.
+This biennial reappraisal plan is required by the Texas Property Tax Code and contains a general introduction to TAD's statutory role in the property tax system and several sections describing the proposed reappraisal effort by the appraisal departments within TAD.

 TAD is a political subdivision of the State of Texas created effective January 1, 1980.
 The provisions of the Texas Property Tax Code govern the legal, statutory, and administrative requirements of the appraisal district.
-A five-member Board of Directors, appointed by the taxing units within the boundaries of Tarrant County, constitutes the District's governing body.
-The Tarrant County assessor-collector also serves on the board as a non-voting member.
+A nine-member Board of Directors - comprised of five members appointed by the taxing units within the boundaries of Tarrant County, three members elected in a county-wide general election and the Tarrant County Tax Assessor-Collector, who is also elected in a county-wide election - constitutes the District's governing body.
 The Chief Appraiser, appointed by the Board of Directors, is the chief administrator and chief executive officer of the appraisal district.
-The chief appraiser is allowed by law to delegate authority and appraisal responsibilities to his/her employees.
+The chief appraiser is allowed, by law, to delegate authority and appraisal responsibilities to his/her employees.